AYEC 261 / EU Regulation

 How We Handle Finnair Differently

 We submit directly to Finnair's claims department in Helsinki, citing the specific ECJ precedent that applies.
 Finnair's cooperative approach means most valid claims are paid within 3–5 weeks.
 For rejected claims, we escalate to Traficom (Finnish Transport and Communications Agency) — their ADR decisions are binding.
-Finnair's compliance rate at ADR stage exceeds 85%.
+Finnair's ADR process is available for escalation.

 02Common Finnair Disruptions